 A quick survey of your site statistics will show you that you have some number of loyal readers.
 Using this pre-writing technique, you can keep them loyal and reward them with some of your writings even if you’re not around; if your writing is building an audience, then even your temporary absence won’t slow down the growth.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Don’t Be Insular, or back to the previous one, Define Your Own Success.